Follow the steps in this guide to learn how to start a small business in Massachusetts.

 You may want to create a cross-platform social media strategy, including major platforms like Twitter, Facebook, Instagram, and LinkedIn.

 You may also want to go local, registering for Google My Business, Yelp, local business directories, bulletins, and groups on LinkedIn and Facebook.

 Try partnering with a like-minded local business owner for a significant marketing boost, and make sure your website is optimized for search engines.

 If you’re looking for assistance with your business’s marketing, consider hiring an outside agency.
 Searching for a list of top local agencies may help.

-It costs $500 to file for a Massachusetts LLC (or $520 to file online).
+It costs $500 to file for a Massachusetts LLC.
 See the complete Massachusetts business cost guide for more info.

 Boston is the most populated city, making it a great option.
 You may also want to look into college areas like Newton, which is close to several universities like Brandeis and Lasell, and Cambridge, which is home to Harvard and the Massachusetts Institute of Technology (MIT), among others.